telerik/ajax-docs/api/server/Telerik.Web.UI/GridHierarchySettings.md

 Gets or sets a string that represents the tooltip that will be shown when the
             expand image is hovered.

+###  ExpandAllTooltip `String`

+Gets or sets a string that represents the tooltip that will be shown when the
+            expand all button in the header is hovered.

 ###  CollapseTooltip `String`

 Gets or sets a string that represents the tooltip that will be shown when the
             collapse image is hovered.

+###  CollapseAllTooltip `String`

+Gets or sets a string that represents the tooltip that will be shown when the
+            collapse all button in the header is hovered.

 ###  SelfExpandTooltip `String`